dc435/Web_Inventory_System_using_JWTSecurity/README.md

+# Charity Distribution IT System

-# University Project & Author Contribution
+## University Project & Author Contribution

 This is a fork of the main repository for a university group project by the author.

 It is a prototype web-based inventory management system for a fictional charity organisation.
 It allows the end-user to interact with a postgres database through a hosted front-end.
 It is built with python front-end and back-end, FastAPI with templating and bootstrap, JSON web tokens for security and postgres backend.
 Prototype was deployed on Amazon EC2 for demostration purposes.

 Amongst other items, the author implemented the web-security component, including user authentication and password-walling the front-end with JSON web-tokens, associated back-end logic and database design.

-# Charity Distribution IT System

 ## Features
 - Recipient & Donor Management